Samsung DVE45T3400W Dryer Relay Replacement Guide

 Step-by-Step Disassembly

-- Disconnect power: Unplug the DVE45T3400W from the electrical outlet and turn off the circuit breaker for an additional safety measure
+- Disconnect power: Unplug the DVE45T3400W from the electrical outlet and turn off the circuit breaker for added safety.

 - Access the control board area: With the top panel removed, you’ll see the back of the control console.
-The control board on the DVE45T3400W is located inside the console housing
+The control board is located inside the console housing.

 - Remove console screws: Look for 2-3 screws securing the control console to the cabinet.
-Remove these screws carefully
+Carefully remove these screws.

 - Disconnect the main control board: The primary harness connecting to the control board should disconnect with a gentle pulling motion.
-The DVE45T3400W control board typically has one or two large connectors that must be fully seated when reassembling
+The control board typically has one or two large connectors that must be fully seated when reassembling.

-- Remove the control board: Once all harnesses are disconnected, remove any remaining screws holding the control board to the console housing and carefully lift it out
+- Remove the control board: After all harnesses are disconnected, remove any remaining screws holding the control board to the console housing and carefully lift it out.

 ⚠️ Safety Warning: Even with the DVE45T3400W unplugged, the control board may retain residual electrical charge in capacitors.
-Do not touch component leads or attempt any work on the board until you have safely discharged this residual energy.
-Avoid touching the board unnecessarily, and consider grounding yourself by touching a metal part of the dryer frame before handling the board.
+Avoid touching component leads or attempting any work on the board until you’ve safely discharged this residual energy.
+It’s a good idea to ground yourself by touching a metal part of the dryer frame before handling the board.

 Testing the Relay with a Multimeter